elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 Refer to section [Configuration properties](#configuration-properties) for parameter descriptions.

-#### Deleting components from the registry
+#### Removing a component catalog entry

-To delete a component registry entry and its component definitions:
+To remove a component catalog entry and its component definitions from the Visual Pipeline Editor palette:

 ```bash
 $ elyra-metadata remove component-registries \